 Take full ownership for your results and do whatever it takes to fulfill your commitments.
 Get specific tips from complete book summary on (i) how to empower yourself with full ownership, (ii) make and strengthen your 12 Week Commitments.

 Rolling out your First 12 Weeks + Your 13th Week

 Your first 12 weeks will be the most crucial in your implementation.
 In the book, the authors take you through the first, second and last 4 weeks, followed by the 13th Week for reviewing, consolidation, celebration and refreshing yourself.
 There are also specific tips for application in a team-setting.
 Get an outline from our full 14-page summary.

 This is a detailed guidebook with step-by-step tips and tools for installing your 12 Week Year.
 Besides the highlights in this summary, the book also includes various templates, worksheets, suggested agendas and tips for setting up your 12 Week Year.
-Please visit https://12weekyear.com/ for more details and resources or to plug in to the community, get The 12 Week Year summary bundle for get a copy of the book for the full mojo.
+You can purchase the book here for the full mojo or visit 12weekyear.com for more details and resources or to plug in to the community.

 About the Author of The 12 Week Year